Oneo64/Starlattice/LocationsAndOrganisations/KagalarianEmpire.md

 Legions, the biggest army unit, are determined by the planet they are on.
 A legion can contain hundreds of battalions.

 Battalions are groups of 128 squadrons.
 Each battalion has its own military base.
 In war, the army assigns an appropriate number of battalions to a battle.
 Then, the battalion will send squadrons to the frontlines.
+A battalion has 2048 soldiers.

 Squadrons are groups of 4 squads.
 They are usually sent to one location in the battle by their battalion, such as a specific block of a city or a specific small landmark.
+A squadron has 16 soldiers.

 Squads are groups of 4 soldiers, consisting of one leader and three infantrymen.
 Each squad within the squadron plans its own miniature mission to work towards the squadron's main mission.